vinkobuble/cohort-analysis/README.md

 ## Solution

-The calculation of the report consists of four stages:
+The calculation of the report is performed in four stages:
-1. Generate cohort customer ID tree out of customers CSV file [cohort_customer_segment_tree.py](./src/cohort_customer_segment_tree.py)
+1. Generate cohort customer ID tree out of customers CSV file [cohort_customer_segment_tree.py](./solution/src/cohort_customer_segment_tree.py)
-2. Prepare customer ID -> cohort ID lookup - resolve cohort ID by customer ID. [customer_cohort_index.py](./src/customer_cohort_index.py)
+2. Prepare customer ID -> cohort ID lookup - resolve cohort ID by customer ID. [customer_cohort_index.py](./src/solution/customer_cohort_index.py)
-3. Reading orders CSV file, and aggregating the statistics. [cohort_statistics.py](./src/cohort_statistics.py)
+3. Reading orders CSV file, and aggregating the statistics. [cohort_statistics.py](./src/solution/cohort_statistics.py)
-4. Generating report - output to CSV file. [report_generator.py](./src/report_generator.py)
+4. Generating report - output to CSV file. [report_generator.py](./src/solution/report_generator.py)

 ### Cohort customer ID tree

-The core idea behind implementation of the tree is preserving the memory footprint while improving the time complexity of the alorithm.
+The core idea behind implementation of the tree is preserving the memory footprint while improving the time complexity of the algorithm.

-This cohort algorithm assumes that function f(Customers ID) = Customer Creation Date/Time is almost monotonic and continuous.
+This cohort/customer mapping algorithm assumes that function f(Customers ID) = Customer Creation Date/Time

-**Note**: The test uses following notations:
+is almost monotonic and continuous.

+**Note**: Following notations are used in the rest of the document:
-- `N` is number of customers,
+- `N` as number of customers,
-- `M` is number of orders,
+- `M` as number of orders,
-- `K` is number of cohorts,
+- `K` as number of cohorts,
-- `S` is maximum number of segments per cohort.
+- `S` as maximum number of segments per cohort.

-In the case of monotonic continuous function, segments of Customer IDs would be disjunct, each cohort would have only one segment, and the algorithm of building it would consist only of searching for `[min, max]` customer ID values for each cohort: time complexity `O(N)`, space complexity `O(K)`.
-Then an index for mapping Customer ID to Cohort ID is just a searchable list of customer ID segments.
+In the case of monotonic continuous function, each cohort would have only one segment, and the algorithm of building it would consist only of calculating `[min, max]` customer ID values for each cohort: time complexity `O(N)`, space complexity `O(K)`.
+Then an index for mapping Customer ID to Cohort ID is just a binary search through the list of customer ID segments.

 Since we have an almost monotonic continuous function (very few customer IDs are out of the order), our structure will have more than one segment of customer IDs per cohort, but not as close as if the customer set is random.
 Therefore we use trees to represent cohort customer ID segments as the structure that would produce the minimal time and space complexity.
+In its nature it is an `S`-ary tree, which means every node has no more than `S` children.

 Time Complexity of this step is `O(NlogS)`.
 Space complexity is `O(K*S)`.

 Otherwise, if list was used, the complexity of `insert` and `del` list operations would produce an algorithm with the `O(N^2/K)` complexity.

-As the last step we flatten the structure to get sorted list of customer ID segments for fast lookup by customer ID.
+As the last step we flatten the structure to get a sorted list of customer ID segments for fast lookup by customer ID.
 Time complexity of this step is `O(K*S)`, since it is only traversing through the trees and collecting segments.
 You can imagine this step as 'balancing the trees'.

-The visual presentation of the tree structure:
+The visual presentation of the single cohort tree structure:

 ![Cohort CustomerID segments tree](./assets/cohort-customer-segments-tree.png "Cohort CustomerID segments tree")